 “So, Uncle Anson, when did you decide to become an architect?”

-Simple questions often have complicated, even convoluted answers.
-This deceptively innocent question opened a long conversation with my great uncle Anson Curtiss Tennant, the man who died twice.
+Simple questions can require complicated, even convoluted reply.
+This deceptively innocent question opened a welcome conversation with my great uncle Anson Curtiss Tennant, the man who died twice.
 I was nineteen years old and he was seventy-five.
 Funny thing: our discussion straddled the divide between my intense curiosity about the past and his passion for what lay ahead of us all.
 Let me tell you what I learned.

-Some teenager—probably a lot like me at that age—is storied to have written Frank Lloyd Wright seeking a definition of “architect”; Wright responded by parsing the word.
+Some teenager — probably a lot like me at that age; I can’t recall — is storied to have written Frank Lloyd Wright for his definition of “architect”; Wright responded by parsing the word.
 “Arch” he said was chief, principal or encompassing person.
 “Techne”, coming from the Greek, was craftsmanship, craft or art.
 So, taken together, an architect was the Master of the Know-how.
 From my earliest memories, that was uncle Anson: the go-to guy when things went wrong, awry; off course, despite my best efforts.
 I knew that he’d been an architect before World War I but then had gone a different way.
 I wondered: Was he still an architect in deed, if not by title?

 You probably need to know a little about the Tennant family, my family, which begins with a bastard: Gaudeamus Tennant, illegitimate child of Marie-Hélène Cachemaille and a family that bought her silence and their reputation.
-Living in the Channel Islands and speaking a patois of Medieval French and English, Gaudeamus—”we are grateful” in Latin—learned the island ways of tax evasion.
+Living in the Channel Islands and speaking a patois of Medieval French and English, Gaudeamus — “we are grateful” in Latin — learned the island ways of smuggling and tax evasion.
 Then, about the time of the American Revolution, mother and son emigrated to New Jersey and a better life.
-Later two of his sons helped found a town in northwestern Iowa—the Agincourt that’s been home to five Tennant generations.
+Later two of his sons helped found a town in northwestern Iowa — the Agincourt that’s been home to five Tennant generations.
 We tend to stay put.
+“Grow where you’re planted,” says my old friend Marilla.

 “Architect.
 It was like I knew the word from birth,” he told me.

 Anson was the second child and only son of James and Martha Tennant.
 Summers on grandpa Curtiss’s farm taught him carpentry (we’ve got birdhouses galore to prove it) and in the fall of 1905 he built a dollhouse for his little sister Claire.
-The start of an illustrious career?
+Hardly the start of an illustrious career?

 Claire had contracted diphtheria and wasn’t expected to live, so the ’05 Christmas had to be special.
 He recalled a rainy weekend in the attic, cross-legged among piles of magazines, where he found a house he liked in The Scientific American Architects & Builders Edition.
-It became the model.
+It served as model.
 But what sense does a sixteen-year-old make of perspectives and technical drawings?
+Illusions and abstractions?
 Claire lived, by the way, so the better question is: Does architecture have the capacity to heal?
-Like those who’ve nominated Catalan architect Antoni Gaudí for sainthood, Claire’s children and grandchildren (my cousins) believe it can—and did.
+Like those who’ve nominated Catalan architect Antoni Gaudí for sainthood, Claire’s children and grandchildren (my cousins) believe it can — and did.

 The next summer, to make room for the girls turning into young women, Anson moved to the carriage house loft, his treehouse/studio for a few years, and the summer after high school Jim Tennant asked him to remodel and enlarge the house itself.
-It’s a bed-and-breakfast now, owned by another family, so you can stay there and see what he designed—his first official commission, I suppose.
+It’s a bed-and-breakfast now, owned by another family, so you can stay there and see what he designed — his first official commission, I suppose, if you don’t count the dollhouse.

 Practical experience is one way to become an architect; book learnin’ is another.
-Anson’s father sought the advice of his friend Lyman Silsbee, an old school, hard knocks architect who recommended the program at the Art Institute of Chicago.
-So, in the Fall of 1910, young Anson ventured from the quiet backwater of small-town Iowa into the fullness of Metropolis.
+Anson’s father sought the advice of his friend Lyman Silsbee, an old school, hard-knocks architect who recommended the program at the Art Institute of Chicago.
+So, in the Fall of 1910, young Anson ventured from the quiet cove of small-town Iowa into the fullness of Metropolis.

-Education for entry to the architectural profession was sketchy a hundred years ago; even the title “architect” had multiple meanings, especially in small-town and rural America, and becoming one could follow one several different paths.
+Education for entry to the architectural profession was sketchy a hundred years ago; even the title “architect” had diverse meanings, especially in small-town and rural America, and becoming one could follow several different paths.
 So Anson enrolled in classes at the Art Institute and found part-time work in an office recommended by Silsbee, the family friend; I forgot to ask which one, because he soon volunteered at the office of Louis Sullivan, then working on two Iowa projects in Cedar Rapids.
-“Being in a room with him, you understood his constricted practice but saw no decline in his powers.
-I would have paid to work there—if I’d had the funds.
-In those few weeks, I learned one important lesson.”
+“Being in a room with him, you understood his constricted practice, yet saw no decline in his mental powers.
+I would have paid to work there — if I’d had the funds.
+In those few weeks, I learned one important lesson.
+‘Safe solutions are tepid; they lack conviction,’ Sullivan said.”

-And so it was after some twenty months of “formal” education, young Mr Tennant returned to Agincourt to began a professional life.
+And so it was after some twenty months of “formal” education, young Mr Tennant returned to Agincourt and began a professional life.
 He was twenty-three.

 I’m still reconstructing Anson’s brief three-year practice.
-It included remodeling—which is to say “unremuddling”—the Wasserman Block, where he bartered an office as his fee.
+It included remodeling—which is to say “unmuddling”—the Wasserman Block, where he bartered an office as his fee.
 Then there was the public library competition, which must have consumed much his time and energy.
 We also know about the Crispin chapel, but that was built posthumously.
+He may also have been involved with St Ferreolus at the lakes.
 What other jobs did he take on?
-It’s too late to ask.
+I should have asked when I had the chance.

 “Then everything went blank for twenty-six years.”

-The tragic story of his sailing on the Lusitania is too painful to repeat once again.
-But reminding us of that miraculous passing of a Basque fishing boat has allowed the story to continue, for it brought him to a convent hospital outside Donostia (the Spanish San Sebastián) where his health was restored but his memory was not.
+The tragic story of his sailing on the “Lusitania” is too uncomfortable to repeat once again.
+But reminding us of the coïncidental passing of a Basque fishing boat has allowed the story to continue, for it brought him to a convent hospital outside Donostia (the Spanish San Sebastián) where his health returned but his memory did not.

 “I learned to trust my intuition.”

-Graxi Urrutia worked for the nuns, cooking and keeping house, but took special interest in the thin man who’d come to port with the cod fleet.
+Graxi Urrutia worked for the nuns, cooking and keeping house, but took special interest in the thin man who’d come to port with the cod fleet, on her brother’s boat.
 Weeks of quiet care (just how many we aren’t sure) at the hospice in the hills south of Donostia restored Tennant to physical health.
-But the loss of memories, his very identity, was more debilitating than days clinging to debris, drifting in the North Atlantic; here there was little to cling to.
+But the loss of memories, his very identity, was more debilitating than days clinging to debris had been, adrift in the North Atlantic; here there was little to cling to.
 “Graxi knew that busy hands would divert a heavy heart.
-As soon as I was able, she brought me to her father’s shop.”
+As soon as I was able, she brought me to her father’s shop.
+Therapy that was far more than physical.”

 “The long way home….”